WillemB2104/WillemB2104.github.io/_pages/about.md

 ## Approach

 I care about **validation**: whether a finding still holds beyond the data from which it was derived.
-It is often much easier to build a predictive model that performs well in the sample it was derived from than to build one that generalises to patients at another hospital, scanned on a different machine.
+It is often much easier to build a predictive model that performs well in the sample it was developed on than to build one that generalises to patients at a completely new hospital, scanned on a different machine.

 That is why I test my models on patients from independent sites and who better resemble those seen in actual practice: people on medication, with multiple diagnoses, and across the full range of illness severity.
 I also make my analysis pipelines and preprocessing tools [open on GitHub](https://github.com/WillemB2104), because methods that can be inspected and reused are easier to trust.